-Course Objectives Course Outcomes 1.0 To enable the students to understand the various HR functions in-depth.
-1.1 The students will be able to gain knowledge on the various aspects of HRM.
-2.0 To familiarize students with contemporary practices in Human Resource Management 2.1 The students will be able to gain knowledge needed for success as a human resources professional.
-3.0 To provide knowledge about management issues related training and development.
-3.1 The students will be able to develop the skills needed for a successful HR manager.
-4.0 To practice ethical values in achieving stakeholders compensation and welfare 4.1 The students will be able to implement the concepts learned in the workplace.
-5.0 To learn about the Assessement the performance of workforce in organization 5.1 The students will be able to aware of the emerging concepts in the field of HRM.
+22BABI2 - HUMAN RES OUR CE MANAGEMENT С 3 PRE I REQUISITE : NIL Course Objectives Course C nes 1.0 To enable the students to understand the various HR functions in-depth.
+I.I The students will be able to gain knowledge or the various aspects of HRM. dge on 2.0 To familiarize students with contemporary practices in Human Resource Management rary 2.1 The students will be able to gain knowledge needed for success as a human resources professional. - 3.0 To provide knowledge about management issues related training and development.
+3.1 The students will be needed for a successfu • e skills 4.0 To practice ethical values in achieving stakeholders compensation and welfare 4.1 The students will b concepts learned in the npleme nt the 5.0 nerging υΝΙΤ I: PERSPECTIVES IN HUMAN RESOURCE NAGEMENT ( 5) Evolut ion of human resource management - The import ance of the human factor - C halleng es - In clusive growth and affirmative action -Role of human resource manager - Human resource policies - Computer applications in human resource accounting and audit.